ewasm/benchmarking/ewasm/README.md

-  sha256_nacl.json	- filled test case, ready to test and benchmark ... results/		- contains uploaded runtime_data.csv benchmark file from various people 20181211_paul.txt	- the runtimes.csv from running tests ...
-ewasm_precompile_filler_generator.py	- takes input .wat precompile and .dat file of test vectors, outputs a test filler fill_benchmarks.sh  - for each precompile, compile it, create a test filler, and fill it run_benchmarks.sh   - for each precompile, run it's filled test on each WebAssembly engine and and print runtimes to file
+  sha256_nacl.json	- filled test case, ready to test and benchmark ... results/		- contains uploaded runtime_data.csv benchmark file from various people 20190302_poemm.txt	- copy of runtimes.txt from running tests ... ewasm_precompile_filler_generator.py	- takes input .wat precompile and .dat file of test vectors, outputs a test filler fill_benchmarks.sh  - for each precompile, compile it, create a test filler, and fill it run_benchmarks.sh   - for each precompile, run it's filled test on each WebAssembly engine and and print runtimes to file data_collection_helpers.py	- called by run_benchmarks to parse runtimes of each test and print them to a file.
 ```